 for some fixed channel name $\Nchan$ and session type $S$.

-Compared to other session type systems \cite{DBLP:journals/jfp/GayV10,DBLP:journals/pacmpl/FowlerLMD19}, VGR does \textbf{not} require linear handling of channel references, as can be seen by the multiple uses of variable \lstinline/u/ in Listing~\ref{lst:example-server}.
+Compared to other session type systems~\cite{DBLP:journals/jfp/GayV10,DBLP:journals/pacmpl/FowlerLMD19}, VGR does \textbf{not} require linear handling of channel references, as can be seen by the multiple uses of variable \lstinline/u/ in \Cref{lst:example-server}.
 Instead, it keeps track of the current state of every channel using the environment $\Sigma$, which is threaded linearly through the typing rules.

-In \S~\ref{sec:motivation} we give deeper insights into VGR, the kind of programs that it accepts, and the programs that fail to typecheck.
+In \Cref{sec:motivation} we give deeper insights into VGR, the kind of programs that it accepts, and the programs that fail to typecheck.
 To give a glimpse of its peculiarities, we examine the type of \lstinline/server/ in~\cref{eq:1} more closely.

-First, the type explicitly mentions the \emph{name} $\Nchan$.
-This name is a fixed identifier of a certain channel so that the function can only be invoked on the channel with identity $\Nchan$.
-Second, a function of this type can be typechecked without knowledge of the channel names that are currently in use and their state.
-This property enables the definition of the \lstinline/server/ function in a library, say, but the typechecker does not allow us to call the function on a channel named differently than $\Nchan$, even if its session type matches.
+First, the type $\Chan\Nchan$ of a channel reference refers to the \emph{name} $\Nchan$.
+This name identifies a certain channel so that the function cannot be invoked on other channels.
+Second, a function of this type can be type-checked without knowledge of the channel names that are currently in use and their state.
+This property enables the definition of the \lstinline/server/ function in a library, say, but the type checker does not allow us to call the function on a channel named differently than $\Nchan$, even if its session type matches.
 Hence, the library may end up defining a function that cannot be called.

-A slight variation of the function type in~\cref{eq:1} replaces the argument type by $\Unit$:
+Consider the variation of the type in~\cref{eq:1} that replaces the argument type by $\TUnit$:

-This type can be assigned to a function like \lstinline/server'/ in Listing~\ref{lst:example-server-unit} that is closed over a reference to a channel of type $\Chan\Nchan$.
+This type can be assigned to a function like \lstinline/server'/ in \Cref{lst:example-server-unit} that is closed over a reference to a channel of type $\Chan\Nchan$.
 In this context, the fixation on a certain channel name $\Nchan$ is required for soundness: While we might want to apply a function to different channels, it is not possible to replace a channel captured in a closure.
-A function of type~(\ref{eq:2}) may be called any time the channel $\Nchan$ is in a state matching the ``before'' session type of the function.
+A function of type as in \cref{eq:2} may be called any time the channel $\Nchan$ is in a state matching the ``before'' session type of the function.